OpenCilk/www.opencilk.org/src/posts/2022-01-27-what-the-is-parallelism-anyhow.md

 ---
 title: What the $#@! is Parallelism, Anyhow?
-excerpt: An introduction to work, span, and T1/T∞
+excerpt: An introduction to work, span, and parallelism
 date: 2022-01-27
 author: Charles Leiserson
 thumbnail: multithreaded-dag.jpg